This article has been updated from a previous version.

-To be eligible for a mortgage bridge loan in Canada, you likely need a credit score that is either good to excellent (650 to 900).
+To be eligible for a mortgage bridge loan in Canada, you likely need a good to excellent credit score (650 to 900).
 Banks will also consider your income-to-debt ratio, as they want to be sure you can financially carry two mortgages and a bridge loan for a short time.

 Typically, the maximum amount you can take out for a bridge loan is 80% of the combined value of your current home and the new home.

-“Ideally, you want your bridge financing to span a few days between your purchase and your sale, so you have enough time to set up your new property and vacate your existing property,” says Ron Turk, a home financing advisor at Scotiabank.
+“Ideally, you want your bridge financing to span a few days between your purchase and your sale, so you have enough time to set up your new property and vacate your existing property,” says Turk.

 When does it make sense to apply for a mortgage bridge loan?